Australasian Cinema > films >

 There's a sub-theme that none of the reviewers have mentioned.
 Don Hany's Iranian character is identified as a Muslim, and one of the minor characters has lines just for the purpose of representing an anti-Islamic attitude.
 It's as artificial as the creation of Anthony Hayes' character, who exists only to provide conflict, as Luke Buckmaster points out.

 Finally: the acting.
 It's always risky putting too much of the burden of a show onto Dan Hany, as he's not an intelligent actor.
 In this case his 'broken English' is not convincing: he was born in Sydney.
 Hugo Weaving is an enormous asset to this film, as he is to Australian cinema generally; he's in all three of Monahan's features, by the way.
-I don't remember noticing Xavier Samuel's work before this: he's good in this, subtly underplaying his (consequently intriguing) character.
+Without him Monahan would have no portfolio.
+I don't remember noticing Xavier Samuel's work (tho there's a lot of it) sbefore this: he's good in this, subtly underplaying his (consequently intriguing) character.
 His friend Mark Winter is the opposite, confusingly over the top.

 A group of conflicted men, prisoners and inmates discover the majesty of great birds — and through them, the cleansing power of redemption — in the deeply felt outdoor drama Healing.

 The first film in a decade from director and co-writer Craig Monahan, whose 1998 psychological thriller The Interview remains an uncommonly smart genre piece, this equally intelligent and satisfying item will prove therapeutic to distribs on the hunt for quality fare.

 It's refreshing to see a film that takes its own sweet time building characters and the subtle conflicts simmering among them.
 Led by the familiar and bankable Weaving, the cast, under Monahan's sure guidance, deftly underplays what could have been, in other hands, an awkward melodrama.